bemyheart/Cerberus/README.md

 ## Basic project idea
 Indoor air quality monitoring and user alerting device

+## Project description
+Device to sit in a room and monitor air quality.
+Data is viewable through a local server run on the same device.
+Alert system for the user to be aware of dangerous concentration of gases.

 ## Functions
-- monitor t, p, h, co2, other gases(add extremities ppm)
+- monitor t, p, h, CO, CO2, Particulate matter, boonus gases(O3, SO2, NO2, others)
 - output to a local sever and lcd screen
-- logging 24 hours
+- logging hourly data 24/7
 - alert user on exceeding air parameters
-- ?drawing a graph

 ## Hardware
 - esp32 as a controller